What are Impact Fees

 - Streets – Issuance of building permit unless a fee payment deferral is approved and the necessary agreement is entered into.

 You may defer payment of transportation impact fees until issuance of a certificate of occupancy for a new building, according to Resolution 4433.
 The application and fee for deferral must be submitted at the same time as the submittal of the building permit to the Building Division.
+Later submittal may result is delayed issuance of a building permit.
 An Agreement and Notice of Intent to Lien is required as part of the deferral process.